 "I was going to write earlier but I wanted to make sure that I am leaving.
 On March 23, 2009 I am going to be released from prison.
 So you can go ahead and remove my profile.
 I want to also thank you for your service.
 Because of you, I have made many new friends which has made my time here much easier.
 The best part is because of your service, I now have a wonderful job awaiting me when I get out."
 (T.G., Hawkinsville, GA)

-"Having someone to write to and talk to in prison can make all the difference in the world."
-(D.P., Schuykill, PA)
+"Having someone to write to and talk to in prions can make all the difference in the world."
+(D.P.
+Schuykill, PA)

 "I would truly like to thank you!
 My son is a prisoner of New York State.
 He has met some good people who are trying to help him."
 (Mom in NY)

 "I just wanted you to know that I've been involved with your pen-pal program for a couple of months now...and it has been one of the most uplifting experiences I've ever had.
 I currently write to three different inmates and recently opted to add two more to the fold!
 Each person is unique; each has his own story to share.
 What's most important for those of us on the outside to remember is that we benefit as much, if not more as the souls that are behind walls.
 I am very happy that I was watching television at the precise moment your program was being featured.
 I really feel as though it was God calling my attention to a wonderful opportunity to do something compassionate and caring for someone else - I'm happy I heeded the call.
 Thanks to all of you for creating this program.
 It's just awesome, and I feel so privileged to have discovered it.
 God Bless you all and continued success in your endeavors."
 (A.S.)

 "I think you guys are doing a FANTASTIC JOB in trying to put some hope in people’s lives for real!
 I just got out of prison myself, and I'm writing a lady as we speak I got from your web site.
 I will VOLUNTEER if you guys need any help."
 (Mike in MO)